ericbrooke/career_ladders/software_engineering/core_engineer.md

 ## Communication
 * Works effectively with the customer and business to present new technologies and deliverables.
 * Able to communicate complex ideas (make the complex simple).

+## Collaboration
+* Actively works to build relationships outside their immediate team

 ## Problem Solving / Decision Making
 * Independently thinks through a problem, articulates the 'problem space', defines solution options and recommends the approach